sara-nl/clouddocs/knmi-20191119/partC.markdown

 > Follow the steps and exercises from the [page on our documentation about using Remote Desktop](../xrdp).

 ### Note
-You have completed part C of the Tutorial [An introduction to SURF HPC Cloud 2019-11-19](.).
+You have completed part C of the Tutorial [An introduction to SURF HPC Cloud](.).